jensjepsen/growing-neural-cellular-automata/README.md

 ](https://distill.pub/2020/growing-ca/).

 The repo consists of two parts:
-* The code to train the models and export them to ONNX
+* PyTorch code to train the models and export them to ONNX
-* A frontend to interact with the trained models
+* A frontend in VueJS+TypeScript to serve and interact with the exported ONNX models, entirely in the browser.

 ## Training models
 Setup venv and install requirements: